Episode 21: D.E.L: A Dark and Light Duality for A Depthful Experience

 I do have to say, I was intrigued and liked it from my first listening.
 I do have a tendency to go towards electronic music and dance music.
-So maybe I could be a little bias since this is in my wheelhouse of things that I like.
+So maybe I could be a little biased since this is in my wheelhouse of things that I like.

-Another thing that I liked about this track was the highs and low to the song.
-I know I talk a lot about songs having like dichotomy of light and dark and layered songs with you know kind of creating multiple I don’t know, soundscapes or just kind of layers of music and the way it makes you feel.
+Another thing that I liked about this track was the highs and lows to the song.
+I know I talk a lot about songs having like the dichotomy of light and dark and layered songs with you know kind of creating multiple I don’t know, soundscapes or just kind of layers of music and the way it makes you feel.

 As I’ve been doing this podcast, I’ve been trying to pay more attention to the lyrics in songs because normally I just listen to the music.
 And when you listen to the music and then you also listen to the lyrics I feel like you get so much more.